A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

-Table \ref{t:modelstats} gives the statistics of the best-fit SED models for the YSO candidates in the IRAS 22147 region, with Figure\,\ref{seds} showing 2 example best-fit SEDs.
+Table \ref{t:modelstats} gives the statistics of the best-fit SED models for the YSO candidates in the IRAS 22147 region, with Figure\,\ref{seds} showing two example best-fit SEDs.
 Twenty-three sources are successfully modeled with a star and a passive disk, corresponding to Class II+III sources.
-Model for 1 source requires the presence of protostellar envelope (Class 0), with additional 2 including envelopes as well as passive disks (Class I).
+The model for one source requires the presence of a protostellar envelope (Class 0), with an additional two features, including envelopes as well as passive disks (Class I).

-In order to determine stellar luminosities, masses and ages for our sample, which are not provided by the \citet{robitaille2017} SED models, we use the following procedure.
+In order to determine stellar luminosities, masses, and ages for our sample, which are not provided by the \citet{robitaille2017} SED models, we use the following procedure.
 First, we find the luminosity using the Stefan-Boltzmann law, adopting the stellar radius and effective temperature from the SED fitting.
 Then, the mass and age are determined from the closest pre-main sequence (PMS) track, found for each model on the HR diagram (see Appendix \ref{sec:seds2}).

-We adopt the stellar masses only for the sources, for which the age from PMS tracks is consistent with the SED fitting value.
-We use the YSO lifetimes determined by \citet{dunham2015}, based on a sample of $\sim$3000 YSO candidates from nearby star-forming regions, with Class 0+I YSOs lifetimes of 0.46-0.72 Myr (and duration of 0.335 and 0.665 $\times$ lifetime for Class 0 and I, respectively), Flat-spectrum sources lifetimes of 0.30-0.46 Myr and 3 Myr for Class II+III.
+We adopted the stellar masses only for the sources, for which the age from PMS tracks is consistent with the SED fitting value.
+We use the YSO lifetimes determined by \citet{dunham2015}, based on a sample of $\sim$3000 YSO candidates from nearby star-forming regions, with Class 0+I YSOs lifetimes of 0.46-0.72 Myr (and duration of 0.335 and 0.665 $\times$ lifetime for Class 0 and I, respectively), flat-spectrum sources lifetimes of 0.30-0.46 Myr and 3 Myr for Class II+III.